silverhairs/quickrepo/README.md

 # GitRepo
 It is quite boring everytime typing `git init` in your local computer then go to github and initialize a new repository, take the remote url and add it to the local...
 I am already tired just by explaining.
 Thanks God **GitRepo** exists. <br/>
-Gitrepo is a command-line application that automates initializing a new repository both locally and on GitHub.
+<br/>Gitrepo is a command-line application that automates initializing a new repository both locally and on GitHub.
 The user can either initialize the repository in the directory they are currently working in, or generate a brand new folder which will come initialized as a git and github repository.

 ## Requirements
 - Python 3.4^